 - Official exam scores: – TOEFL- IELTS- SAT

 If English is not your first language, you are required to take an English proficiency exam, the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-When you take the exam, please list Lynchburg College as a recipient.
+When you take the exam, please list University of Lynchburg as a recipient.
 The College code for the TOEFL is 5372.
-A minimum TOEFL score of 550 on the paper-based exam, 210 on the computer-based exam, 78 on the Internet-based exam, or a 6.5 on the IELTS is required for admissions to Lynchburg College.
-Students who score just below the required scores may be eligible for admissions on a conditional basis.
-We encourage you to apply and the international admissions officer will contact you to assess your language ability.
+A minimum TOEFL score of 550 on the paper-based exam, 210 on the computer-based exam, 78 on the Internet-based exam, or a 6.0 on the IELTS is required for admissions to University of Lynchburg.
+Students who score just below the required scores are encouraged to apply and the international admissions officer will contact you to assess your language ability.

 We advise students, who are able, to take the SAT exam.
 This exam is another tool that U.S. schools use to assess admissions applications.
-The Lynchburg College code for the SAT exam is: 5372.
+The University of Lynchburg code for the SAT exam is: 5372.

 - Certificate of Finance

-Ask your bank to submit a letter on bank letterhead stating that there are sufficient funds in the sponsor’s account(s) to support the information submitted on the Certificate of Finance.
+Submit a bank letter or official bank statement indicating funds available from the sponsor’s account.
+This submission must indicate currency type and amount available to support the information submitted on the Certificate of Finance.
 Please submit this letter by fax, mail, or to .
 Read a sample bank letter (PDF).

 - Letter of recommendation

-A letter of recommendation from one of your secondary school teachers or another person who can speak to your ability to succeed at Lynchburg College may be required.
+A letter of recommendation from one of your secondary school teachers or another person who can speak to your ability to succeed at University of Lynchburg may be required.
 If so, the letter may be submitted via mail or to .